In the event of a sudden death, hospitalisation or acute crisis the Chaplaincy can be contacted at any time.

 The University has a range of services which offer support.

-Outside term time, the Chaplains are still available, particularly for emergencies - please call Security on 0131 650 2257 and they will contact a Chaplain for you.
+Outside term time, the Chaplains are still available, particularly for emergencies.
+From 9-5, call the Chaplaincy office on 01316502598; if there is no answer, please call Security on 0131 650 2257 and they will contact a Chaplain for you.

 During the day, most of the University support services will still be available outside term time - click on "other support services" above for a full list.